rwxrob/notes/Cycling/Body composition first.md

-Power does not matter if I'm hauling 15% more body mass than the competition.
+Power really does not matter when hauling around 20% more body mass than the competition.
+That ultra expensive, light-weight aero racing bike can't help you.
 All the pros prove this over and over.
-In fact, wanna get fast immediately in Zwift which *only* looks at watts per kilo?
-Lose weight.
+It's an unpopular topic but must be said.
+Focus on getting under 10% body fat before anything else.

 At the end of the day it's just physics.
 Put the same power in something that weighs less and it will travel faster.
 This is obviously why horse-racing jockeys and cycling classics pros like Tadej have 5% body fat and weigh 68 kilos even though they are 175 cm tall.